The goal of universal design is to ensure that people of all abilities may fully and independently enjoy their built environment.

-Six Steps To Aging In Place Gracefully
+Six Steps To Ageing In Place Gracefully

-Complete a home safety check
+Do a safety check of your house.

-Prioritize Your Health
+Prioritise Your Health

 Make A Transportation Plan.